← progressportsmouth.comProgress Portsmouth

 What Progress Portsmouth Did About It

-Years of public awareness work produced Portsmouth's first formal Housing Action Plan — 145 specific commitments on the record.
+Years of public awareness work produced Portsmouth's first formal Housing Action Plan — a comprehensive set of commitments on the record.
 PP is now handing off its tools to the City while remaining a watchdog and conduit to Council.

-Landmark Achievement: Portsmouth City Council voted to adopt a formal Housing Action Plan — 145 specific action items across 13 categories.
-The City's triage and prioritization process is due to the Council by July 2026.
+Landmark Achievement: Portsmouth City Council voted to adopt a formal Housing Action Plan — A structured list of action items across 13 categories.
+The City's triage and prioritization process is due to Council by July 2026.
 Progress Portsmouth created this plan as a starting point and spent years building the public awareness and political will to get the City to adopt it.
 Now the baton passes: the City's Planning Department and Planning Board take ownership of implementation, and Progress Portsmouth stays on as community watchdog and conduit to Council.
-Two wins are already on the books: ADU ordinance reform and parking requirement elimination, both passed February 2026.
+Two wins are already on the books: parking minimum elimination and the Co-Living Ordinance, both passed February 2026.

 🚗

-✓ Complete · Feb 2026 Parking Minimums Eliminated — CUP requirement removed citywide
+✓ Complete · Feb 2026 Parking Minimums Eliminated — lower construction costs mean more housing

 🔍 Open the Explorer →